zammad/zammad/.dev/agent_docs/product_principles.md

   visibility capability, which suggests there is no settled pattern for it yet.
 - **How much of the legacy interface does a new feature have to reach**, and when is parity explicitly not required?
+- **How custom file overrides and packages are meant to work in a container**, given `DEPLOY-1`.
+  The principle says a runtime write is out; it does not say which of an image layer, a mount or a build step is the answer. `zammad/zammad#6229` is blocked on exactly that choice.
 - **Product direction beyond the above.** The company vision — democratising customer service, transparency, open source, data protection — is real but not story-level: nothing in a story can violate it.
 Whatever exists as actual direction is not written down anywhere in this repository